rackerlabs/rackspace-how-to/content/managed-operations/choosing-between-rdbms-and-nosql.md

 - Do you need continuous availability with redundancy in both data and function across one or more locations, rather than simple failover for the database?
-- Do you need a database that runs over multiple data centers and cloud availability zones?
+- Do you need a database that runs in multiple data centers and cloud availability zones?
 - Do you need to handle high-velocity data originating from sensors, mobile devices, and similar sources?
 If so, do you need to handle this data with